wp-plugins/bepro-listings/readme.txt

 2. The listings and detail pages are templates.
 Yes, they can be rearanged, sections removed, and be completely restyled.
 Thats why you can use our plugin for so many different listing niches.

 3. Our addons all communicate.
 You can create a new addon which can communicate with them too.
-This facilitates extreamly unique combinations of layouts and features (**mash ups**).

 = Popular Uses =